Karl Eller: Early life

 Eller grew up in Tucson, Arizona.
-He played football collegiately at the University of Arizona where he was a member of the Phi Gamma Delta fraternity.
+He played football at Tucson High School and collegiately at the University of Arizona where he was a member of the Phi Gamma Delta fraternity.

+Career

 In 1962, Eller purchased the Arizona operations of New York-based billboard advertising company Foster & Kleiser and built it into a major regional business.
-As a result of the influence garnered by his leadership of this firm, Eller became one of the founding investors of the NBA's Phoenix Suns in 1968, and it was Eller's ownership group that hired future Suns owner Jerry Colangelo as its inaugural general manager.

 Eller merged the outdoor advertising business with KTAR radio and television in 1968 to form Combined Communications, Inc., which was absorbed by Gannett in 1979.
 At its height, Combined Communications owned 7 major metropolitan television stations, 14 major metropolitan radio stations, 12 American and 2 Canadian outdoor advertising companies and two metropolitan daily newspapers.

 Eller would later go on to become the head of Columbia Pictures Communications, during which he helped with its parent company's 1983 merger with The Coca-Cola Company, and of the convenience store chain Circle K, which was based in Phoenix during Eller's tenure as CEO (1983–1990).
 During that time, Eller built Circle K into the second largest convenience store operation and the largest publicly owned convenience store chain in the U.S. with 4,641 stores in 32 states and an additional 1,386 licensed or joint venture stores in thirteen foreign countries.
 Under his leadership, the company grew from annual sales of $747 million to $3.4 billion.
 Circle K then declared bankruptcy and Eller resigned in 1990.

+In 1992 Karl returned to his advertising roots founding Eller Media, a new outdoor advertising business.
+He purchased 300 outdoor billboards from Gannett Outdoor in the Phoenix market and built it into a nationwide company in 25 large markets across the country.
+Eller sold the company in 1997 to Clear Channel Communications of San Antonio.
+Eller was retained as President/CEO until he retired in 2002.

+Sports

+As a result of the influence garnered by his leadership at Foster & Kleiser, Eller became a founding investor in several Phoenix area sports teams.
+He invested in the Phoenix Roadrunners in 1967.
+A year later he was a key investor in the Phoenix Suns, Phoenix’s NBA team and first major sports league.
+Eller's ownership group hired future Suns owner Jerry Colangelo as its inaugural general manager.